Gal-Noy/Space-Shooter-Pro/README.md

 ## Installation

-To play the game, simply visit the GitHub Pages website for this repository, which can be found at [https://Gal-Noy.github.io/Space-Shooter-Pro/](https://your-username.github.io/space-shooter-game/).
+To play the game, simply visit the GitHub Pages website for this repository, which can be found at [this link](https://gal-noy.github.io/Space-Shooter-Pro/).

 ## Gameplay